 abstract class RetryPolicy[-A] extends (A) => Option[(Duration, RetryPolicy[A])]

-A function defining retry behavior for a given value type A
+A function defining retry behavior for a given value type A.

 The Function1 returns None if no more retries should be made

 and Some if another retry should happen.
-The returned Some
+The returned Some has

 a Duration field for how long to wait for the next retry as well

-as the next RetryPolicy
+as the next RetryPolicy to use.

 Finagle will automatically handle retryable Throws.
 Requests that have not been written to or processed by a remote service are safe to retry.